Use Yarn with JFrog CLI

 Important Notes

-• Yarn version: The CLI requires Yarn 2.4.0 or higher.
-Yarn 2.x and 3.x are supported.
-Yarn 1.x (Classic) and Yarn 4.x are not supported.
-Using jf yarn with Yarn 1.x or 4.x will result in an error.
+• Yarn version: Requires Yarn 2.4.0 or higher.
+Supports Yarn 2.x, 3.x, and 4.x.
+Yarn 1.x (Classic) and Yarn 5.x are not supported. jf yarn set version 5.x is blocked; use Yarn 4.x or lower.

-• Resolution only: Yarn config currently supports dependency resolution from Artifactory.
+• Resolution only: Yarn config supports dependency resolution from Artifactory.
 Deployment (publish) is not supported via jf yarn — use jf npm publish or native yarn npm publish instead.

 • Build-info: Use --build-name and --build-number, then publish with jf rt build-publish.
+Dependencies are collected only when both flags are provided.

 CI/CD Example (GitHub Actions)